Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: Introduction

-\begin{itemize} \item{The ConvLSTM-PAN model structure is designed to capture the suspected suspicious small moving objects.
-ConvLSTM aggregates the Spatio-temporal features of small moving objects on consecutive frames, and PAN locates suspicious small moving objects.} \item{An adaptive St-Cube extraction method based on the motion of small moving objects is proposed in this paper.
-By using the object tracking technology and the motion of moving objects, the St-Cube of the small moving object in consecutive frames is adaptively adjusted and extracted, which improves the signal-to-noise ratio of moving objects and retains the necessary environmental information.} \item{A lightweight U-shaped network (LW-USN) model structure was designed to realize the accurate classification and localization of small moving objects using the St-Cube of suspected objects.} \end{itemize}
+\begin{itemize} \item{This paper provides an idea to solve the problem that the features of flying bird objects are not obvious in a single frame image, which is to use ConvLSTM to aggregate the spatio-temporal features of flying bird objects on consecutive frames of images before the input of the model, rather than at the intermediate feature layer.} \item{The ConvLSTM-PAN model structure is designed to capture the suspected flying bird objects.
+ConvLSTM aggregates the Spatio-temporal features of flying bird objects on consecutive frames, and PAN locates suspicious flying bird objects.} \item{This paper provides a method to improve the SNR while retaining enough context information for the flying bird objects.
+Specifically, an adaptive St-Cube extraction method based on the motion information of flying bird objects is proposed in this paper.
+By using object tracking technology and the motion information of flying bird objects, the St-Cube of the flying bird object in consecutive frames is adaptively adjusted and extracted, so the signal-to-noise ratio of flying bird objects improved, and the necessary environmental information remained.} \item{A lightweight U-shaped network (LW-USN) model structure was designed to realize the accurate classification and localization of flying bird objects using the St-Cube of suspected flying bird objects.} \end{itemize}

 The remainder of this paper is structured as follows: Section \ref{Related Work} presents work related to this paper.
-Section \ref{The Proposed Methord} describes the small moving object detection algorithm based on motion information in detail.
+Section \ref{The Proposed Methord} describes the flying bird object detection algorithm based on motion information in detail.
 In Section \ref{Experiment}, the comparison and ablation experiments of the proposed algorithm are carried out.
 Section \ref{Conclusion} concludes our work.